ahester57/install_nodejs/README.md

-# Install Node.js and npm on Ubuntu
+# Install Node.js and npm on Linux

 This script installs Node.js version 10.